Lawyers Working Tirelessly on the Behalf Clients Injured On The Property Of Another

 Slip and fall is the most common type of premises liability case and occurs when someone injures himself or herself falling on the property.
 Falls often occur due to spills that haven’t been properly cleaned off of the floor, a hazardous hole that has been left on the grounds, a parking lot that is not lit properly, or unsafe structures, such as staircases and escalators.

 Other examples of the types of defective premises cases associated with serious injury or death include defective building construction, inadequate building maintenance, unfilled holes in land, unapparent obstructions, lack of conformity with State building code regulations, such as the Massachusetts Building Code, including defects in stairway design or maintenance, lack of required railings, inadequate lighting, defective flooring, defective electrical wiring, defective plumbing, injuries caused by broken glass, injuries caused by defective heating systems (such as carbon monoxide poisoning and gas leaks), defective building repairs, deck failures caused by rot or other eroding building materials, egress-related issues and other building and land-related hazards.

 Property owners may also be held responsible if visitors are injured due to negligent security.
 For example, if the security officers at the property fail to protect a visitor from assault, the property owner may be liable.

-Our Law Firm Explains How Modified Comparative Negligence Laws May Affect Your Premises Liability Case
+How Can Modified Comparative Negligence Laws Affect Premises Liability Cases?

 Sometimes, the victim will not be able to recover any compensation because of the role she played in causing the accident.
 This occurs when the victim is found to be more than 50% liable for the accident.
 In this situation, the victim would not be awarded any compensation because she is mainly at fault for her own injuries.